GravitywellUK/awesome-gravitywell/docs/pages/developers/getting-started-mac.md

 ## 1. CSR Utils

 The following is required for MacOS Mojave - MacOS (current).
-This will disable the System Integrity Protection, which will stop issues arising when using or installing some development specific software.
+This will disable the System Integrity Protection, which will stop issues arising when using or installing development specific software.

 1. Turn off Mac, turn it back on and when you see the Apple logo press and hold `CMD + R` to enter into Recovery Mode.
 2. Go to Terminal and enter `csrutil disable`.